 Other Volunteer Support

 You don’t need an arts background to volunteer.
 If you are interested in assisting with various volunteer needs at the Center, including lobby hosting, help with administrative tasks, mailings, Center maintenance, event support or a volunteer internship, download the Volunteer Application and send to Rob Smith or call (202) 797-2145 for more information.

 Community Service Opportunities for High School Students

 High School students seeking community service hours are required to enroll at Sitar as students during the Sitar registration period.
 They must register for at least one teen arts class in addition to registering for a “community service job”.
 This class is for their personal enrichment and not for community service credit.

 During the registration appointment students will work with the Senior Director of Programs.
 Together they will select a community service job from a list of available jobs that best fits their skills and interests as well as the needs of the Center.

 Students must make a commitment for the duration for the semester (14 weeks for fall or 15 weeks for spring) and must attend both their teen arts class and their community service job each week in order to receive community service credit.
 Students are able to earn 1 to 2 hours per week (for a total of 15 – 30 hours for a fall or spring semester) and are responsible for keeping track of their earned hours.

 Community service jobs are not available during the summer, unless students are enrolled in the S.E.A.L. summer internship program.
-For more questions regarding community service, students may contact A. Lorraine Robinson by email or by phone at (202) 797-2145, ext.
-107.
+For more questions regarding community service, students may contact Rob Smith or call (202) 797-2145.